 In this post and comparative chart we compare some of the best headphones for safe cycling.
 Not all headphones are the same – some are much more immersive and potentially dangerous; others enable you to be much more aware of your surroundings.
 The safest leave your ears completely open.
+These are the kind of headphones we feature in this post.
 And you might even want to consider a smart helmet with integrated stereo speakers!
-Use this post to figure out which headphones would be the best and safest for your needs.
+Use this post to quickly figure out which headphones would be the best and safest for your needs and budget.